-On September 28, 2021, we entered into a purchase agreement (the "Second 2021 Purchase Agreement") with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$75 million in shares of our common stock over the 36-month term of the Second 2021 Purchase Agreement subject to the conditions and limitations set forth in the Second 2021 Purchase Agreement.
+On September 28, 2021, we entered into the September 2021 Purchase Agreement with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$75 million in shares of our common stock over the 36-month term of the September 2021 Purchase Agreement subject to the conditions and limitations set forth in the September 2021 Purchase Agreement.

-During 2021, Lincoln Park purchased an aggregate of 1,550,000 shares of our common stock for a net purchase price of \$10.9 million under the Second 2021 Purchase Agreement.
-In connection with the purchases, we issued to
+During the three months ended April 1, 2023, Lincoln Park purchased an aggregate of 4,900,000 shares of our common stock for a net purchase price of \$10.5 million under the September 2021 Purchase Agreement.
+In connection with the purchases, we issued to Lincoln Park an aggregate of 20,209 shares of our common stock as additional commitment shares in noncash transactions.

-Lincoln Park an aggregate of 20,809 shares of our common stock as additional commitment shares in noncash transactions.
-During the six months ended July 2, 2022, Lincoln Park purchased an aggregate of 650,000 shares of our common stock for a net purchase price of \$3.7 million under the Second 2021 Purchase Agreement.
-In connection with the purchases, we issued to Lincoln Park an aggregate of 7,168 shares of our common stock as additional commitment shares in noncash transactions.
+Subsequently, from April 2, 2023 through May 4, 2023, Lincoln Park purchased an aggregate of 1,950,000 shares of our common stock for a net purchase price of \$9.2 million under the September 2021 Purchase Agreement.
+In connection with the purchase, we issued to Lincoln Park an aggregate of 17,562 shares of our common stock as additional commitment shares in noncash transactions.